 Forum has three main meanings.
 There is the everyday sense — a place or medium for public discussion and the open exchange of ideas; the legal sense — a court of law, tribunal, or other legal assembly; and the historical sense — a marketplace or other public arena in ancient Roman cities, where civic, commercial and judicial activities were conducted.

 Forums reflects the word’s naturalisation into English, while fora stays true to its Latin origin.
 Forums is much more common, outnumbering fora by a considerable margin.
 This is especially so in the word’s everyday sense; in its legal and historical senses, fora is less unusual.
-(I’ve based these assessments on personal reading and editing experience, and on searches in various corpora and search engines; I would welcome a more rigorous contextual breakdown.)
+(I’ve based these assessments on personal reading and editing experience, and on searches in various corpora and search engines.)

 The English language is inconsistent in its pluralisation of Latin words.
 Of those ending in -um, some retain the Latin endings (bacterium → bacteria; quantum → quanta; stratum → strata; ovum → ova; desideratum → desiderata); others, being more Anglicised, generally take the English -s (albums, asylums, museums, gymnasiums, crematoriums, premiums); while some commonly take either, depending on context or personal preference (atriums or atria; aquariums or aquaria; compendiums or compendia; podiums or podia).

 In summary: fora is not wrong, but unless you’re writing about law or Roman history, you’re better off using forums.
 Foras is wrong.

 See also: Data is data, or are they?